-Doctoral candidates and supervisors are expected to attend seminars and journal clubs on a regular basis.

-- (4) EXTERNAL STUDY COMPONENTS: Students who wish to complete a part of their studies at a recognised domestic or foreign educational institution are entitled to have the equivalence of planned foreign study parts determined in advance by the Curriculum Director in accordance with the relevant provisions of the UG and the statutes of the Medical University of Vienna. - (5) ECTS CREDIT POINTS: In terms of the European Credit Transfer System (ECTS), the proportion of the study effort for the courses mentioned in paragraph (2) is determined at 1 ECTS point per semester hour each, the courses mentioned in paragraph (3) at 1.5 ECTS points per semester hour each.
-Thus, the preparatory course is assessed with 6, the basic courses with 4, the PhD symposium with 6, the writing and defence of the dissertation plan with 10, the journal clubs with 18, the dissertation seminars with 18 and the practical seminars with 6 ECTS points, i.e. a total of 68 ECTS points.
-The work on the dissertation topic represents the main part of the study achievements and is assessed with a total of 112 ECTS points.
+Doctoral candidates and supervisors are expected to attend seminars and journal clubs - Doctoral candidates and supervisors are expected to attend seminars and journal clubs on a regular basis. - (4) EXTERNAL STUDY COMPONENTS: Students who wish to complete a part of their studies at a recognised domestic or foreign educational institution are entitled to have the equivalence of planned foreign study parts determined in advance by the Curriculum Director in accordance with the relevant provisions of the UG and the statutes of the Medical University of Vienna. - (5) ECTS ACCOUNTING POINTS: In terms of the European Credit Transfer System (ECTS), the share of the study effort for the courses mentioned in paragraph (2) is set at 1 ECTS point per semester hour each, the courses mentioned in paragraph (3) at 1.5 ECTS points per semester hour each.
+Thus, the preparatory course is assessed with 6, the basic courses with 4, the PhD symposium with 6, the drafting and defence of the dissertation plan with 10, the dissertation seminars with 12 and the journal clubs with 18 ECTS points, i.e. a total of 56 ECTS points.
+The work on the doctoral thesis represents the main part of the study achievements and is assessed with a total of 124 ECTS points.